-If you've read through all the information that you can find on your Faculty and department website, in the eCalendar, on the Academic Advising website and here on the Courses and Program website and you're still stumped about what to do...
-Now's the time to contact an advisor!
+If you've read through all the information that you can find on your Faculty and department website, in the eCalendar, on the Academic Advising website and here on the Courses and Program website and you're still stumped about what to do... it's time to contact an advisor!

-Take a look at the different types of advisors that are available to help you out and see who would be best to speak with in your particular situation.
+- Take a look at the different types of advisors that are available to help with your particular situation.

 Throughout your degree